shijunjing/cbmc/src/goto-programs/README.md

 A trace represents the execution of a program as a series of steps.
 The class
 \ref goto_tracet contains an ordered list of \ref goto_trace_stept, each representing a step.
-The main step types used in a Java program are:
+The main step types used in a program are:
 - function call
 - function return
 - assignment

 There are many types of step in goto_trace_stept, which are listed here:
-\ref goto_trace_stept::typet, but this overview will focus on the main types used in Java.
+\ref goto_trace_stept::typet, but this overview will focus on the main types used.

 \subsection general-step-structure General Step Structure